withcenter/fireflow/README.md

 - Hard limit on wait minutes for post creation.
   - Add a security rules for timestamp check.

-- Optional push notification.
-  - There will be an option to enable or disable push notification.

 - Display user online/offline status without Cloud function.
   - Record on/offline status on Realtime database only and create a widget to display whether the user is online or offline.
   - If the on/off status is not save in firestore, it cannot be searched. but it can display.